sasha486/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+  function scope is the where variables are available.
+If a variable is declared inside of a function, it can't be accessed from outside the function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+  A closure is created each time a function is created and they give access to the outer function's scope from inside the function.
+A major use for closures in programming is for data privacy.
+Using functions inside of other functions makes it a private variable.

 ## Introduction